diego-benito-j/new_repo/README.md

 ## Pass by Reference vs. Pass by value

-One of the most effective ways to speed up our programs is by considering how often they access the devices memory.
+One of the most effective ways to speed up our programs is by considering how and when our program accesses the devices memory.
 We want to minimize the amount of information that we need to read/write (or worse still, fetch from secondary memory) because it is a computationally expensive thing to do.

 Lets see a rudimentary example in Python as to how effective memory usage can